bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 #### Annual Water Balance

 <ins>Step 1</ins>:\
-Ensure that you have the required gridded data for the region that is intended to be added.
+Ensure that you have the required gridded data for the region that are intended to be added.
 To be specific, the required data are the following:
 - Precipitation (Annual and monthly)
 - Temperature (Annual and monthly)
 - Evapotranspiration (grids)